Embedding Arithmetic of Multimodal Queries for Image Retrieval: Introduction

-We choose to transform images by encoding the transformation query as a \textit{delta vector} in the multimodal space, before adding it to an image embedding and retrieving the closest image in a database (see Figure \ref{fig:splash}).
-This procedure is applied at inference and solely relies on the image/text alignment without needing any transformation example.
-Are multimodal spaces like CLIP \citep{wang2016learning} structured well enough for this kind of operations?
-We know that word and sentence embeddings trained on vast amounts of data have been shown to possess geometric properties that can be useful for text transformation \citep{mikolov2013efficient,logeswaran2018efficient}.
-Therefore, we wanted to study whether it is necessary to consider independent text embeddings such as LASER \citep{artetxe2019massively} and LaBSE \citep{feng2020language} as building blocks to multimodal embeddings better suited to text-driven image transformation.
-We evaluate our methods on the SIMAT database, as well as on the smaller SIC112 dataset \citep{vo2019composing}.
-The contribution of this work are: \begin{itemize} \item SIMAT, a dataset of 6~000 images and 18~000 transformation queries, to evaluate algorithms on the task of text-driven image transformation. \item A novel principled evaluation metric to use in conjunction with SIMAT.
+\textbf{Embedding arithmetic of multimodal queries.} We choose to transform images by encoding the transformation query as a \textit{delta vector} in the multimodal space, before adding it to an image embedding and retrieving the closest image in a database (see Figure \ref{fig:splash}).
+This operation solely relies on the image/text alignment without needing any transformation example.
+However, it requires a well structured multimodal space to be able to transfer text transformations to images.
+We know that word and sentence embeddings trained on vast amounts of data have been shown to possess geometric properties that can be useful for text transformation \cite{mikolov2013efficient,logeswaran2018efficient}.
+Previous work \cite{jia2021scaling} has hinted that such geometric properties could also be present in multimodal spaces, without quantitative evidence.

+In this paper, we study the suitability of multimodal embedding spaces like CLIP \cite{radford2021learning} to perform image retrieval with image-text queries.
+The CLIP multimodal space was trained with a contrastive image/text matching loss \cite{infonce} on 400M image-text pairs crawled from the internet, which makes it suitable for use in a zero-shot evaluation setting like ours.
+Given that word and sentence embeddings have been shown to display strong geometric properties \cite{mikolov2013efficient,logeswaran2018efficient}, we study whether it is necessary to use them as building blocks to multimodal embeddings better suited to image retrieval with multimodal queries.
+In particular we use LASER \cite{artetxe2019massively} and LaBSE \cite{feng2020language}, which have been pre-trained on large corpora of multilingual data.

+The contributions of this work are: \begin{itemize} \item SIMAT, a dataset of 6~000 images and 18~000 transformation queries, to evaluate algorithms on the task of image retrieval with multimodal queries, which comes with an evaluation metric based on OSCAR.

 \item detailed experiments to measure which multimodal embeddings work best within the \textit{delta vectors} framework to transform images. \end{itemize}